hyprbus/js-game/README.md

 - do not switch levels until no alien explosions
 - keep animations rolling after game over
 - alien boss new graphic, new movement
+- alien boss also has movement right + left to make it glide in addition to pendulum movement